rwmyers46/rwmyers46.github.io/_pages/projects.md

 Engineered features from Kaggle Instacart dataset to classify users practicing a paleolithic diet.
 Built classification model that leveraged Logistic Regression and weighted the F1 results.
 Data stored in PostgreSQL (AWS).

-<a href="https://github.com/rwmyers46/Instacart-Diet-Classification" class="btn btn--info">View on Github</a>
+<a href="https://github.com/rwmyers46/Instacart-Diet-Classification" class="btn btn--info">Coming Soon!</a>

 <hr>